BedrockStreaming/tech.bedrockstreaming.com/_posts/2014-01-25-how-we-use-statsd.md

 For alerting, [a tool based on graphite json output has been developped](/images/posts/statsd/mayday.jpg).
 It sends emails when it reach some user determined conditions.
 Honestly, it's doing the job.
 But frankly we are still looking for something else, more flexible with more notifications system than emails.

-If you use such a tool, and your happy with it, please let us know in the comments.
+If you use such a tool, and you're happy with it, please let us know in the comments.

 Found a typo or bad english langage, just propose a [pull request](https://github.com/M6Web/m6web.github.io/blob/master/_posts/2014-01-25-how-we-use-statsd.md).